dopeboy/curriculum-2.0/units/4-javascript/1-variable/README.md

 var singer = "Justin Bieber";
 ```

 This is an example of one variable that has a name called ``singer`` and a value called ``"Justin Bieber"``.
 We could say it is **instantiated** to the value ``"Justin Bieber"``.
 Notice the ``var`` keyword too; this is how we tell JavaScript we are making a new variable.
 Also notice the semi-colon at the end of the line; this is how we tell JavaScript we are done with a line of code.
+Finally, notice the quotes around the word Justin Bieber.
+These quotes tell JavaScript that this thing is a String.

 Suppose we want to print the value of the variable: